Ananta-Gupta/Qgis-River-Bank-Length-Calculator-Surface-Water-Extraction-Algorithm-Python/README.md

   	3. Run 'DistenceCalculator.py’ python script to calculate the river bank length.

 (2nd Algorithm)
-# Steps for extracting Water from the Landsat-8 image:
+# Steps for extracting Surface Water from the Landsat-8 image:
 # Method I – (using Python script)
 	1. Run 'ReflectanceGenerator.py' python script.
   	2. Set the paths.